Get yourself set for the best experience possible on your next holiday.

 The help of some local knowledge will make life a bit easier, and much more enjoyable, and after all, sharing is caring.

 The city of Darwin is like no other.
 Tropical, with a mix of old and modern.
 The city is small and it's far easier to get around by car than by public transport.

 In the CBD there is The Waterfront Precinct with a wave pool and a small artificial beach.
 A few minutes drive away at East Point, is Lake Alexander, and a little way out of town is Berry Springs.
 These are all safe places to swim.

-Most people think of Kakadu when they think of Darwin.
-You'll find not that many Darwinites visit Kakadu that often.
-It's all about Berry Springs and Litchfield for the locals... and for good reason.
+When people think of Darwin, they tend to think of Kakadu.
+You'll find that not many Darwinites visit Kakadu.
+There's the die-hard campers, sure, but for the locals, its all about Berry Springs and Litchfield... and for good reason.

 Litchfield National Park